Marketing v Staff

-The importance of a happy staff is definitely more noticeable in a shop.
-I would even dare to say that customers don't mind paying extra for a good product if the salespeople are helpful and kind to them.
+The importance of happy staff is definitely more noticeable in a shop.
+I would even dare to say that customers don't mind paying extra for a good product if the salesperson is helpful and kind to them.

-'Allowing' a buyer to roam around a shop without assistance, and not bothering to reply to emails or answering phone calls are clear signs that a business doesn't really care about its customers, and it doesn't matter how much is spent on advertisements that say otherwise.
+'Allowing' a buyer to roam around a shop without assistance, and not bothering to reply to emails or answering phone calls are clear signs that a business doesn't really care about its customers, and it doesn't matter how much is spent on advertising that says otherwise.